 - FS 101 is recommended prep for most FS classes

 - Basic Wildland Firefighter course - spring semester (FS 144 - see description below)

-- Physical Fitness course, FS 107 (FS 30 starting Fall '14), includes prep for standardized firefighter fitness test
+- Physical Fitness course, FS 30 (formerly FS 107) includes nutrition and prep for standardized firefighter fitness test

 Fire Science Work Experience program: Students are placed in a fire station to gain experience and work with an engine company.
 They are supervised and evaluated by a fire captain.